Just For One Day

 And sometimes, you just tire.
-Not only because of the Myasthenic weakness but generally.
-And you wish, Just For One Day-I Want To Be Normal!
+Not only because of the weakness that Myasthenia Gravis gets with it, but generally.

 Today seems one of those days.

-- the ‘n’ number of doctor visits and regular medical tests-Try sitting in the OPD for 5 hours at each doctor, to know how it feels.
+the n number of doctor visits and regular medical tests-Try sitting in the OPD for 5 hours at each doctors, to know how it feels.

 And then you tire of being an inspiration too.
 Now, don’t get me wrong.
 I am writing this straight from my heart and am hoping you would understand.

 When so many people tell me I am a source of inspiration, it is overwhelming indeed.
 Yet, not that they expect it, but it makes me immediately put on an extra layer of bravado.
 Is it to not let them down?
-To put up an act to meet expectations?
-Or is it something coming straight from my being?
+To meet expectations?
+Or is because I have truly become brave?
 I don’t know yet.

 And so there are days like today when I just don’t want to do any of the above.